Gunjan-Bansal1/Customer-Support-Ticket-Classification-Using-Fine-Tuning-LLM/README.md

 # Customer Support Ticket Intelligence using Fine-Tuned LLM

 ## 📌 Project Overview
-This project aims to automate the classification of customer support tickets by fine-tuning a Large Language Model (LLM).
+This project aims to automate the classification of customer support tickets by fine-tuning a Large Language Model (BERT).
 The system analyzes incoming customer queries and categorizes them into specific **Issue Categories** and assigns a **Priority Level**.
 This helps in streamlining support operations, reducing response times, and ensuring critical issues are addressed promptly.

+## 🧠 Why LLMs?
+Traditional ML models struggle with:
+Natural language variations
+Context understanding
+Ambiguous customer messages

+Pretrained LLMs already understand language structure and meaning.
+Fine-tuning them on customer tickets makes them domain-aware and highly accurate.

 ## 🎯 Objective
 Fine-tune a pretrained language model to automatically classify customer support tickets into: